Extend Your MDK App With a Map Custom Control (Using Metadata Approach)

 Which option allow you to create MDK extension controls for Android platform?

 So far, you have learned how to build an MDK application in the SAP Business Application Studio editor.
-Now, you will deploy the application definitions to Mobile Services to use in the Mobile client.
+Now, you will Deploy the Project definitions to Mobile Services to use in the Mobile client.

 If you want to enable source for debugging the deployed bundle, then choose Yes.